 Training, qualifications & experience

-I am a bereavement volunteer with Cruse and I have voluntary experience with young people (18-24yrs) who are struggling to cope.
+I have worked as a bereavement volunteer with Cruse and I have voluntary experience with young people (18-24yrs) who are struggling to cope.

 Over the past 10 years, I have attended all sorts of courses and picked up qualifications and experience in several fields, principally in yoga and meditation.